top of page

 February 21, 2019

 Ms. Key was also a staple in the yearly fashion show.
-As a fashion icon, she would make sure her outfit out shined them all.
-Ms. Key would roll down the aisle will grace and style only she could exhibit.
+As a fashion icon, she would make sure her outfit outshone them all.
+Ms. Key would roll down the aisle with grace and style only she could exhibit.

-Ms. Key will be remembered as a vital part of the history at the Ecumenical Senior Center.
+Ms. Key will be remembered as a vital part of the history of the Ecumenical Senior Center.

 bottom of page